-When you own a home that has some of those original vinyl windows, it’s hard to justify the expense of replacing those windows when they get looking old and gross because they are still pretty energy efficient.
+When you own a home that has some of those old original vinyl windows, it’s just plain hard to justify the expense of replacing those old windows when they get looking aged and gross because they are still pretty energy efficient.
 So, here’s how I made-due with mine.
 Today I’m teaching you How To Make Window Frames Look New Again.

 Sometimes those white window frames can get in pretty rough shape due to things like careless (no use of masking tape) paint jobs through the years, or if someone has burned candles in the home they may be covered in soot and look black.

 Most of which you can’t get off with normal/basic cleaning techniques so I wanted to share with you all what my solution was when I ran into this same problem in my house.